 Here are the ingredients for cream cheese pound cake and why each is used.

 - Butter: Butter is the base of pound cake.
-You need 3 sticks of properly softened butter.
+You need 3 sticks of room temperature butter.

 - Sugar: This is a very large cake, so a lot of sugar is required to sweeten the cake and properly cream all the butter and cream cheese.
 2 and 1/2 cups seems like a lot, but remember this cake is heavy and yields many servings.